State of Hawaii and Federal Incentives

 6) Renewable Fuels Production Tax Credit

-To qualify for the credit taxpayers must produce at least 15 billion British thermal units (Btu) of renewable fuels per year.
+Starting in 2018 calendar year, to qualify for the RFPTC, taxpayers must produce at least 2.5 billion British thermal units (Btu) of renewable fuels per year.
 The credit is equal to 20 cents per 76,000 Btu of renewable fuels.
 The credit is capped annually at $3 million per taxpayer, and $3 million in the aggregate.
-Additionally, after a full year of production, Taxpayer must completely fill out and submit to the DBEDT the below “RFPTC – Credit Certificate forms” (Please reference form instructions on guidance on how to fill out each form, Part 1-3.).
+Additionally, after a full year of production, Taxpayer must completely fill out and submit to DBEDT the “RFPTC – Independent Third Party Certified Statement” forms.
+Please reference form instructions on guidance on how to fill out each of the forms.

-For a full listing of RFPTC requirements, Taxpayers should review and follow: (1) Act 202 (16) of the Hawaii Revised Statutes and (2) the Department of Taxation’s Tax Information Release (TIR) No. 2018-03.
+For the complete details of the RFPTC requirements, Taxpayers should review and follow: (1) Hawaii Revised Statutes, 235-110.31 as amended to date; and (2) the Department of Taxation’s Tax Information Release (TIR) No. 2018-03.